Eddie-Larsson/mapbox-print-pdf/readme.md

 The second argument to the handler function has the following properties:

-* **heightRatio**, the ratio between the original height and the new height.
+* **heightRatio**, the ratio between the baseline height and the current height.
-* **widthRatio**, the ratio between the original width and the new width.
+* **widthRatio**, the ratio between the baseline width and the current width.
-* **sumRatio**, the ratio between the sum of the width and height of the original size and the new size.
+* **sumRatio**, the ratio between the sum of the width and height of the baseline format and the current format.
-* **original**: A dimension object containing width, height and unit of the original size.
+* **original**: A dimension object containing width, height and unit of the baseline format.
-* **current**: A dimension object containing width, height and unit of the new size.
+* **current**: A dimension object containing width, height and unit of the current format.

 The dimension objects have the following methods: